COVID-19 sanitation and cleaning businesses: How to keep your business safe from risks

 Let’s say you used an unfamiliar solvent to clean a multimillion dollar home.
 It ruined the hardware on the sink and caused nearly $10,000 in damages.
 Your business’s general liability insurance policy didn’t cover those costs.

-If you advertise that your business can “sanitize” a location but fail to remove the coronavirus, you could be sued or found liable.
+If you advertise that your business can “sanitize” a location but someone at that location ends up contracting COVID-19, you could be sued or found liable.
 A general liability policy might not cover the cost of that damage.
 Your E&O policy may address this coverage, but many do not.

 Covering the expense of property damage or negligence isn’t cheap.
 But it’s nothing compared to the costs of illness to your workers caused by COVID-19.